21je1035/Comprehensive-Air-Quality-Index-AQI-Analysis-Across-Indian-Cities/README.md

 # Comprehensive-Air-Quality-Index-AQI-Analysis-Across-Indian-Cities
-This project delves into the comprehensive analysis of the Air Quality Index (AQI) in Amravati, Maharashtra, India.
+This project delves into the comprehensive analysis of the Air Quality Index (AQI) in Amravati, Maharashtra, India that was taken from 24/11/2017 to 01/07/2020.
 Employing statistical methods, we scrutinize the dataset to extract meaningful insights.
 The findings are presented in a detailed report.

 To enhance accessibility and interactivity, a simple yet effective interactive dashboard is developed using Flask.
 The dashboard encapsulates key discoveries, providing a user-friendly interface to explore essential AQI trends.